oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 Note that after verifying the JWT, you can extract its claims.
 The `scp` claim will contain the scopes, which you can then check for the presence of your newly created scope.

-Register this middleware in the `Kernel.php` file for Microservice B, just like you did with the API gateway, and add the following to Microservice B’s `.env` file:
+Register this middleware in the `Kernel.php` file for Microservice B, just like you did with the API gateway, and add the following to Microservice B's `.env` file:

 ```bash
 OKTA_AUDIENCE=api://default